Skip to content

 Nick Ismail

-Nick Ismail is the editor for Information Age.
-He has a particular interest in smart technologies, AI and cyber security.
+Nick Ismail is a former editor for Information Age (from 2018 to 2022) before moving on to become Global Head of Brand Journalism at HCLTech.
+He has a particular interest in smart technologies, AI and...
 More by Nick Ismail

 Related Topics